 Highlights include the rooftop patio, brand new pool, and unbeatable happy hour beers.
 Make sure to book the upstairs dorm room if you want A/C–a must in León!

-Standard Hotels in León ($$)
+Standard Hotel in León ($$)

 Hotel La Posada del Doctor